-The Certificate in Entrepreneurial Studies prepares liberal arts majors (specifically non-business majors) for either starting their own business or working in small business.
-The certificate provides graduates with formal documentation of their competence in entrepreneurship.
+The Entrepreneurial Studies Experiential Minor prepares liberal arts majors (specifically non-business majors) for either starting their own business or working in small business.
+The minor provides graduates with formal documentation of their competence in entrepreneurship.

-Unlike traditional programs, a substantial portion of this certificate program involves an experiential component in which students work with either a faculty member in concert with the EDGE Center or at a small business.
+Unlike a traditional minor, a substantial portion of this program involves an experiential component in which students work with either a faculty member in concert with the EDGE Center or at a small business.

-Business administration majors are eligible to complete the certificate.
+Business administration majors are eligible to complete the minor.

 Experiential Minor requirements

 Four core academic courses (12 credits).
 Student must get a C or better in these courses